wickhamchou/LSPosed-Shortcut/README.md

 For Magisk user, root authorization is required;

-For Apatch/KSU user, root authorization is required.
+For Apatch/KSU user, root privileges need to be granted manually.

 Than just open it.